 The fastest path to getting content offline is filing an abuse report with whoever hosts the site.
 You can find the hosting provider by looking up the domain's IP address on a tool like who.is or SecurityTrails.
 Every reputable host, from AWS to SiteGround to DigitalOcean, has an abuse contact and terms of service that prohibit impersonation and fraud.

-File a Registrar Complaint
+File a registrar complaint

 The domain registrar is separate from the host.
 Run a WHOIS lookup and you'll see who registered the domain, whether it's GoDaddy, Namecheap, Cloudflare, or one of the hundreds of smaller registrars.
 File an abuse complaint with them too.
 Registrars can suspend the entire domain, which is more permanent than a hosting takedown since the impersonator can't just move to a new host.

-UDRP for Trademark Cases
+UDRP for trademark cases

 You need to prove three things.
 One, the domain is identical or confusingly similar to your trademark.
 Two, the person who registered it has no legitimate reason to own it.
 Three, they registered it in bad faith.
 For a site that's actively impersonating your business, all three of those are usually straightforward.

-Get Google to Stop Showing It
+Get Google to stop showing it

 This is the step most people skip, and it's one of the most important.
 While you're waiting on registrar complaints and UDRP proceedings, the imposter site is showing up in Google when people search for your name or business.
 Every day it sits there, more people see it.